-It behooves all Christ followers to understand this, as it is the Christian Savior, the Jewish Messiah, who is the kephale of the corner.
+It behooves all Believers to understand this, as it is the Christian Savior, the Jewish Messiah, who is the kephale of the corner.

 The Middle Eastern believers of the early church understood perfectly the meaning of the word cornerstone.
-It is only the modern day English reader who usually does not.
+It is the contemporary English reader who usually does not.

 When a building metaphor is used explaining that Messiah is the kephale of the corner, it means that Christ is the Chief Cornerstone in a building.